 Scientists don't expect to find living things currently thriving on Mars.
 Instead, they're looking for signs of life that existed long ago, when Mars was warmer and covered with water.

-Mars has two small moons, Phobos and Deimos, that may be captured asteroids.
-They're potato-shaped because they have too little mass for gravity to make them spherical.
 The moons get their names from the horses that pulled the chariot of the Greek god of war, Ares.
 In ancient Greek, Phobos means "flight," and Deimos means "fear."

 Phobos, the innermost and larger moon, is heavily cratered, with deep grooves on its surface.
 It is slowly moving towards Mars and will crash into the planet or break apart in about 50 million years.